If you are wondering whether or not your marketing and tech teams really should be working together, you’ve come to the right place.

 But that’s a huge mistake.

-Teams shouldn’t work in silos.
+Teams shouldn’t work in silos, but should rather collaborate using team management software.
 When marketing and tech teams work side-by-side, they often complement each other in powerful ways.

 Read on to discover seven reasons why client-side marketing and communication teams should actively collaborate with CTO, CIO, and other tech counterparts from the start of development.